A Marine’s life is a hard life. It’s also a fulfilling one.

 Born and raised on Staten Island, Bowen was a savvy young boxer when he joined the Marines in September 1972.
 He continued to box during his early years in the Corps.

-He later moved to California to continue his military career.
-He was accompanied by his wife, Deb, and their four children.
+After, he later moved to California to continue his military career, accompanied by his wife, Deb, and their four children.

 Col. Bowen attended his Recruit Training in Parris Island, S.C.
 His enlisted assignments included Engineer Equipment Operator, 2nd Engineer Battalion, 2nd Marine Division, Camp Lejeune; Platoon Sergeant, 3rd Shore Party Battalion, 3rd Marine Division, Okinawa, Japan; NCOIC, Recruiting Sub-Station, Brooklyn New York; and SNCOIC, Engineer Equipment Platoon, 1st Landing Support Battalion and 1st Force Service Support Group, Camp Pendleton.

-While on recruiting duty, he was promoted to the rank of Gunnery Sergeant, meritoriously.
+While serving on recruiting duty, he was promoted to the rank of Gunnery Sergeant, meritoriously.

 Col. Bowen was appointed to Warrant Officer in 1985, Chief Warrant Officer in 1987, First Lieutenant, Limited Duty Officer (LDO) in 1988, and he re-designated as an unrestricted line officer in January 1991.